FOOD SAFETY LEGISLATION

 All the above requires that you must be able to demonstrate the positive steps taken by your business to ensure good food hygiene.
 For example, if you were prosecuted under the Food Safety Act, you would need to convince the Court that you had taken all reasonable steps to avoid the offence you had been accused of.
 In other words, that your organisation had shown and executed ‘Due Diligence’.

 The Act covers a range of activities including Food Handling and Preparation, Storage, Temperature Control and Cleaning.
 You must be able to demonstrate that an effective cleaning protocol is in place, to assist in maintaining the highest standards of hygiene.

-Professional Catering Deep Cleaning is designed to supplement routine cleaning protocols, by penetrating and hygienically cleaning areas which are inaccessible to ‘clean as you go’ schedules.
+Professional Catering Deep Cleaning is designed to supplement routine cleaning protocols, as well as penetrating and hygienically cleaning areas which may be inaccessible to ‘clean as you go’ schedules.

 Professional Catering Deep Cleaning is outside the scope of general cleaners and is a specialist operation.
 It assists our client in complying with the above legislation as they are showing and executing ‘Due Diligence’.

 In respect of the frequency of kitchen deep cleaning this is a subjective judgement which should be made based on the usage and demands placed upon the kitchen itself.
 It is generally accepted good practice within the industry that two deep cleans per annum is acceptable.

 Upon completing a kitchen deep clean we issue a Certificate of Work Completion for ‘EHO’ purposes.Specialist advice on this matter can be secured from your local Environmental Health Officer.